What are the dates of the STARS program?

 How many students do you accept?

-We accept approximately 80 students to participate in the program.
+We accept approximately 70 students each summer to participate in the program.

 How many applications do you normally receive?